artela-network/artela-docs/docs/main/Artela-Blockchain/02-EVM++.md

 EVM++ is the next-generation Ethereum Virtual Machine (EVM) execution layer.
 It enhances blockchain extensibility through native on-chain extensions utilizing EVM+WASM, and supports parallel execution to ensure scalable blockchain performance.

 EVM++ is designed to push the boundaries of traditional EVM capabilities to adapt to the evolving crypto world.
-As web2 productivity and innovation integrate, and as technologies like AI, decentralized personal information networks (DePIN), and DeFi Security are increasingly incorporated, EVM++ serves as a seamless connector of EVM assets, protocols, and infrastructures.
+As web2 productivity and innovation integrate, and as technologies like AI, DePIN, and DeFi Security are increasingly incorporated, EVM++ serves as a seamless connector of EVM assets, protocols, and infrastructures.
 This integration facilitates broader adoption of crypto applications and bridges the gap with mainstream applications.

 ![fifty_p](./img/evm++_1.png)